iFreeon/secret-hitler-red-dawn-edition/Secret_Hitler_Red_Dawn_Rules.md

 https://github.com/iFreeon/secret-hitler-red-dawn-expansion/blob/main/LICENSE

 ## TODO
 WIP items, that need some love.
-2. Explain what happens if Hitler is converted to Communism.
-It will not work.. but the Communists don't know that and
+1. Explain what happens if Hitler is converted to Communism.
+It will not work.. but the Communists don't know that.
-3. Character Assassination - Win condition for Communists when Hitler is selected.
-Explain how this works and how it pull characters into the media spotlight and forces them to leave the shadows of Fascism or Communism and instantly turn into a liberal.
-4. Work on player 10-12 script.
-5. Update presidential powers.
+2. Update presidential powers.
-6. Update game contents.
-7. Work on policy mix.
+3. Work on policy mix.